 Ready to try something new?
-This Reinvented Classic: New Fashioned uses the basics from a classic Old Fashioned, but gives it a modern and refreshing twist.
+This New Old-Fashioned Cocktail with Bourbon uses the basics from a classic Old-Fashioned but gives it a modern and refreshing twist.

-This New Fashioned is an incredible way to mix it up because, well, you deserve a little surprise and delight every now and then.
+This bourbon cocktail is an incredible way to mix it up because, well, you deserve a little surprise and delight every now and then.
 It’ll soon be your new favorite go-to whiskey cocktail.

-Well, the first and most obvious reason is: because BOURBON.
+Well, the first and most obvious reason is because of BOURBON.
 This drink is all about making that bourbon shine.
 Bourbon naturally has strong hints of vanilla and caramel.

-Honey and vanilla is actually a really common pairing.
+Honey and vanilla are actually a really common pairing.
 You’ll find it in cereal, ice cream, yogurt, lattes, tea… the list goes on.
-The honey in this cocktail compliments the bourbon perfectly.
+The honey in this cocktail complements the bourbon perfectly.

 While most herbs can be substituted successfully in this cocktail, rosemary is a great choice because it has almost a piney flavor.
 The piney fragrance feels warm, another compliment to the natural feel of the bourbon.